alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ### Get the status of one message

-Message status depends on the type of message you have sent.

 You can only get the status of messages sent within the retention period.
 The default retention period is 7 days.

 #### Method